-The Famished Road (The Famished Road Trilogy #1)
+The Famished Road (The Famished Road Trilogy #1)(Paperback Edition)

 You have never read a novel like this one.
 Winner of the 1991 Booker Prize for fiction, The Famished Road tells the story of Azaro, a spirit-child.
 Though spirit-children rarely stay long in the painful world of the living, when Azaro is born he chooses to fight death: "I wanted," he says, "to make happy the bruised face of the woman who would become my mother."
 Survival in his chaotic African village is a struggle, though.
 Azaro and his family must contend with hunger, disease, and violence, as well as the boy's spirit-companions, who are constantly trying to trick him back into their world.
 Okri fills his tale with unforgettable images and characters: the bereaved policeman and his wife, who try to adopt Azaro and dress him in their dead son's clothes; the photographer who documents life in the village and displays his pictures in a cabinet by the roadside; Madame Koto, "plump as a mighty fruit," who runs the local bar; the King of the Road, who gets hungrier the more he eats.